two-torial/two-torial/docs/games/iidx31/lightning.md

 ### Setting up TDJ (Subscreen & 120FPS)

 !!! tip ""
-	As of right now, for EPOLIS, you'll have to use a hex edit if you'd like to have TDJ working.
+	As of right now, for EPOLIS, you'll have to use a patch if you'd like to have TDJ working.
 First, locate your `bm2dx.dll` which is located inside the `\modules` folder and make a backup of it in case something goes wrong.
 Next, head over to [EGRS's Patcher](https://egrspatcher.pages.dev/epolis) and drag & drop your `bm2dx.dll` into the website.

 	At the very bottom, you'll see `Force TDJ Mode`.
 Enable it and press `Save Patched File`.
 Replace the file inside of `\modules`.